OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Drozer

+TODO check if the installation instruction is up-to-date; check if it's just copy and paste.
+If it is, we just get rid of it and link to the original documentation

 [Drozer](https://github.com/mwrlabs/drozer "Drozer on GitHub") is an Android security assessment framework that allows you to search for security vulnerabilities in apps and devices by assuming the role of a third-party app interacting with the other application's IPC endpoints and the underlying OS.
 The following section documents the steps necessary to install and use Drozer.

 ###### Installing Drozer